🎓 Edusemi-v4x | Foundational Educational Materials for Semiconductor Product Development

 PLL and Clock Design |

-Learn PLL principles, skew/jitter countermeasures, and clock tree design to acquire high-precision clock generation and distribution techniques. |
+PLL fundamentals, covering skew/jitter mitigation and clock tree design for high-precision clock generation and distribution. |

 🛠 Practice